As if you needed another reason to come volunteer in Mexico, these prettier-than-possible waterfalls will seal the deal.

 Coming to adventure in Mexico?

-If you scroll the ILP blog, you can get a taste of all the things there are to do (and eat) in this country but we’re here to talk all about some blue, blue, blue waterfalls in a place called Huasteca Potosini in Ciudad Valles — a sprawling mountain range crammed full of waterfalls, caves and jungles.
+If you scroll the ILP blog, you can get a little taste of all the things there are to do (and eat) in this country but we’re here to talk all about some blue, blue, blue waterfalls in a place called Huasteca Potosini in Ciudad Valles — a sprawling mountain range crammed full of waterfalls, caves and jungles.
 It's these places in Mexico that convince anyone that needs to come to this country ASAP, right?
 This vacation looks almost too pretty to be real life, but here we are, with all the info you need to know before you visit (and see this place for yourself).

 - Our Favorite Waterfalls